LakeinLove/Mage-The-Awakening/Mage The Awakening/Lexicon/Revelation.md

 #### Exceptional Success

-The mage discovers the surface information of the [[Mystery]] and can either lower the Mystery’s [[Opacity]] rating by 1, or, at the Storyteller’s discretion, uncover one piece of deep information.
+The mage discovers the surface information of the [[Mystery]] and can either lower the [[Mystery]]’s [[Opacity]] rating by 1, or, at the Storyteller’s discretion, uncover one piece of deep information.